xysr89/what-happens-when/README.rst

   includes the MAC address of the machine's NIC as well as the MAC address of the gateway (local router).
 As before, if the kernel does not know the MAC address of the gateway, it must broadcast an ARP query to find it.

-At this point the packet is ready to be transmitted through either:

-* `Ethernet`_
-* `WiFi`_
-* `Cellular data network`_

-For most home or small business Internet connections the packet will pass from your computer, possibly through a local network, and then through a modem (MOdulator/DEModulator) which converts digital 1's and 0's into an analog signal suitable for transmission over telephone, cable, or wireless telephony connections.
-On the other end of the connection is another modem which converts the analog signal back into digital data to be processed by the next `network node`_ where the from and to addresses would be analyzed further.

-Most larger businesses and some newer residential connections will have fiber or direct Ethernet connections in which case the data remains digital and is passed directly to the next `network node`_ for processing.

 Eventually, the packet will reach the router managing the local subnet.
 From there, it will continue to travel to the autonomous system's (AS) border